Seymour Hersh: Speeches

-Seth Rich
+Murder of Seth Rich

-In a January 2017 telephone conversation about the 2016 murder of Democratic National Committee staffer Seth Rich, Hersh told Fox News commentator Ed Butowsky that he had heard of an FBI report which found that Rich had tried to sell emails to WikiLeaks prior to his death.
+In a January 2017 phone conversation about the 2016 murder of Democratic National Committee staffer Seth Rich, Hersh told Fox News commentator Ed Butowsky that he had heard about an FBI report which found that Rich had tried to sell emails to WikiLeaks prior to his death.
 Although cautioned by Hersh that the information may not be true, Butowsky forwarded the taped call to the Rich family, who were encouraged to hire a private investigator quoted in a later-retracted Fox News article on the alleged FBI report.
-Hersh later said that he had heard "gossip", and that he was fishing for information.
+Hersh later said that he had relayed "gossip", and that he was fishing for information.